HridayKh/blog/README.md

 - **Tags:**
   - Create tags							✅✔️

-### **Update** 		TODO: IMAGE
+### **Update**
 - **Blogs:**
   - Edit blogs							✅✔️
 - **Tags:**
   - Edit tags							✅✔️
 - **Image:**
-  - Edit Image Info
+  - Edit Image Info						✅✔️

 ### **Delete**:
-- deleting is not allowed due to id determing logic, name items `DELETED` so they are ignored by the system
+- deleting is not allowed due to id determing logic, name items `[DELETED]` so they are ignored by the system
+- for blog, just archive them
+- too lazy to add archive to image and tag so just call em `[DELETED]` and ignore them

 ## entities: